logo

 Conclusion

-The American Equity EstateShield 10 is one such annuity that helps you steadily grow your savings with less risk, and provide you with an option to earn enhanced lifetime income.
-Through its complementary Lifetime Income Benefit and Wellbeing rider, It offers help in life’s accumulation, income and estate planning stages of retirement.
+The American Equity EstateShield 10 is one such annuity that helps you steadily grow your savings with less risk and provides you with an option to earn enhanced lifetime income.
+Through its complementary Lifetime Income Benefit and Wellbeing rider, it offers help in life’s accumulation, income, and estate planning stages of retirement.

 If you are considering buying a Fixed Indexed Annuity that works best for estate planning and Guaranteed Lifetime Income, the American Equity EstateShield 10 FIA might be a decent product to look after.
-Although, you must keep in mind that this annuity is more focused towards estate planning and legacy, thus, may not be the best suited for people who are exclusively looking for growth and accumulation, and your realistic return expectations should be average!
+However, you must keep in mind that this annuity is more focused on estate planning and legacy and, thus, may not be the best suited for people who are exclusively looking for growth and accumulation, and your realistic return expectations should be average!